pawlh/less-watch-compile/README.md

 node node_modules/less-watch-compile -w <dir> -o <dir> -f <path>
 ```
 -o, --outputDir Define what directory to output compiled LESS to [REQUIRED]
--w, --watchDir Specify what directory to watch [Defaults to '/']
+-w, --watchDir Specify what directory to watch [Defaults to './']
 -f, --file Specify a particular file to watch, rather than watching an entire directory
--s, --safetyOff Add flag to disable checking for underscore ( _ ) preceding filenames [Defaults to false]

 *Note, if both ---watchDir and --file are used, --watchDir will be ignored*

 #### Example Usage